 4) Sensory Play is a great social activity.
 Children learn about sharing and playing with others through play environments.
 Using sensory play is a great way to get kids involved with each other and sharing.
 Children can share what they are learning about the objects with each other “This rock is cold and hard.”
 “The bubbles are sticky.”

-Sensory activities are easy to make.
+Sensory toys are easy to make!

 For Bins, you can fill a bin with beans, rice, sand, or water.
 Next, place different objects in the bin for your child to play and discover.
+I saw one sensory bin full of feathers!
+That looked like a lot of fun too.

 When you are playing with sensory bins or bags, help your child discover by asking: